-The fuse box is located on the inboard side of steering console.
+The fuse box is located inside of steering console.

-To change a fuse, unlock and open fuse box transparent cover.
+To change a fuse, unlock and open fuse board transparent cover.
 Pull out a blown fuse and replace it with a new one.
-Place the fuse box cover back.
+Close the fuse board cover.

-The rating of relevant fuses is given below.
+A rating of relevant fuses is given below.